VV123/LLM-papers/BioPaper.md

 This repository lists papers in the biology field and related with the following key works

 (Do NOT need to be related to AI/Deep Learning.
 ONLY need to find pure biology papers.
-Please find 10-20 papers.)
+Please find as many papers as possible.)

 Key words: CRISPR; Gene Editing; Genotype-Phenotype Associations; Variant Interpretation; Ancient DNA; Multi-omics; Synthetic Biology; Evolutionary Genetics; Integrative Genomics; Gene Synthesis